 Each of these elements needs to be passed with a grade of 5,5 or higher.

 Students will get the opportunity to evaluate their exam grading.
-They will get written feedback on their research proposal and PowerPoint presentation.
+They will get written feedback on their report of the practical week, research proposal and research internship.

 Dr. Dik C. van Gent